Hamad-Anwar/Flutter-Draggable-WIdget-Package/README.md

-# Draggable Widget
+# Flutter Draggable Widget

-The **draggable_widget** package empowers Flutter developers to effortlessly make any widget draggable within their applications, providing them with a seamless and customizable drag-and-drop experience.
+The **flutter_draggable_widget** package empowers Flutter developers to effortlessly make any widget draggable within their applications, providing them with a seamless and customizable drag-and-drop experience.

 ## Features
 - Drag and drop any widget with ease.
 - Customize initial position using various options such as center, topCenter, leftCenter, rightCenter, bottomCenter, topRightCorner, bottomRightCorner, topLeftCorner, bottomLeftCorner, or custom coordinates.
 - Adjust drag speed to control movement fluidity.
-- Simple and intuitive API for easy integration.

 ## Demo
-Check out the package in action with this.

 ![Preview GIF](demo.gif)

 ## Installation